medeiros/medeiros.github.io/_drafts/Docker-without-sudo.md

 ### Footnotes

-<sup>1</sup> comands here presents were tested in Arch Linux, and may not work correctly in other distros.
+<sup id="s1">1</sup> comands here presents were tested in Arch Linux, and may not work correctly in other distros.
 But the general ideia is the same and Google is always for the rescue.